How to Build a Screenshot API

 But there are many corner cases where cookie banner blocking won’t work.
 In this case, you will need to block them by selectors and develop many other heuristics that search for “accept cookie” in buttons and similar.

-It took me years to developer a sophisticated and yet working algorithm to block most cookie banners in ScreenshotOne.
+It took me years to develop a sophisticated algorithm that blocks most cookie banners in ScreenshotOne.

 Trigger lazy loading for full-page screenshots

-Most of the websites don’t render the images below the fold and use lazy loading techniques for that to speed up performance of loading the website.
+Most websites don’t render images below the fold immediately.
+They use lazy loading to speed up the initial page load.

-It causes problems when taking full-page screenshots.
-The fastest wait to fix that is just to scroll the page till the bottom before taking the full page screenshot.
+That causes problems when taking full-page screenshots.
+The fastest way to fix it is to scroll to the bottom of the page before taking the full-page screenshot.

 Before scrolling